HallidayInc/edr/crates/edr_deno/README.md

 so you can use them with JavaScript's `using` syntax and the resources will be freed automatically when the block exits.
 They also expose a `close()` method for manual cleanup if preferred.

+### Local build

+Run `make deno-package` from the repository root to compile `edr_deno` for your platform and create a release archive.